kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 If downgrading to a version that does not have this enhancement implemented, older schedulers and api-servers do not know of the added optional fields, and revert to their defined behavior prior to this enhancement when the current version is the initial alpha.
-When downgrading to the alpha release in 1.37, the scheduler will refuse to allocate devices which depend on the feature.
-Eventually, the downgraded DRA driver will remove those devices.
+When downgrading to the alpha release in 1.37, the scheduler will refuse both to allocating devices which depend on the feature, and allocating devices to counter sets which previously had allocations with `compatibilityGroups` declared.
+Eventually, the downgraded DRA driver will remove those devices from `ResourceSlices`, however, existing `ResourceClaim`s with `compatibilityGroups` declared in their status must be deleted manually.

 Allocated devices that leveraged this new field will remain allocated, and future allocations will not take `compatibilityGroups` into consideration.